 It is possible to return multiple figures by saving them into different images, the Azure Machine Learning runtime picks up all images and concatenates them for visualization.

-The Anaconda environment installed in Azure Machine Learning contains common packages such as NumPy, SciPy, and Scikits-Learn and these can be effectively used for various data processing tasks in a typical machine learning pipeline.
-As an example, the following experiment and script illustrates the use of ensemble learners in Scikits-Learn to compute feature importance scores for a dataset.
-The scores can then be used to perform supervised feature selection before feeding into another machine learning model.
+The Anaconda environment installed in Azure Machine Learning contains common packages such as NumPy, SciPy, and Scikits-Learn.
+These packages can be effectively used for various data processing tasks in a machine learning pipeline.
+As an example, the following experiment and script illustrate the use of ensemble learners in Scikits-Learn to compute feature importance scores for a dataset.
+The scores can be used to perform supervised feature selection before being fed into another ML model.

-The Python function to compute the importance scores and order the features based on it is shown below:
+Here is the Python function used to compute the importance scores and order the features based on the scores: